mebusy/notes/dev_notes/LinearAlgebra_MatricesandGaussianElimination.md

 When n is much large( eg. 1000 ), direct use of the determinant formular for 1000 equations would be total disaster.
 We will find that fomular (Cramer's Rule) in Chapter 4, but we want a good method to solve 1000 equations in Chapter 1.

 The good method is ***Gaussian Elimination***.
 This is the algorithm that is constantly used to solve large systems of equations.
 Elimination is even the best way to compute determinants.
-It wukk become the basis for half of this book, simplifying a matrix so that we can understand it.
+It will become the basis for half of this book, simplifying a matrix so that we can understand it.

 **Four deeper aspects** in this chapter: